 WHY YOU NEED TO KNOW THE DIFFERENCE

-Why does it matter what type of grass you have?
-Because, according to Schuster, understanding what type of grass you have determines its care.
+Why care what type of grass you have?
+Because, according to Schuster, understanding what type of turf you have determines its care.
 Building a perfect lawn involves controlling for mowing height, water needs and perhaps most importantly, fertilization requirements.

-Before doing anything to your lawn (especially fertilization) determine whether you are working with cool or warm season turf!
+Before doing anything to your lawn (especially fertilization) determine whether you are working with cool or warm season grass!

 THINGS THAT BUILD A PERFECT LAWN